slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"This moment will just be another story someday."
 -- Stephen Chbosky*

-> *"I can't go back to yesterday because I was a different person then."
+> *"I can’t go back to yesterday because I was a different person then."
 -- Lewis Carroll*

 > *"Stop looking for happiness in the same place where you lost it."